 But, Jesus didn’t leave Peter in his guilt and shame.
 He came to him and restored the relationship.
 Peter denied Jesus three times and three times Jesus asked Peter if he loved Him.
 I know that the Bible indicates that Peter was frustrated by Jesus’ repeated question, but for me, this picture gives me great comfort.

-Jesus didn’t give up on Peter, I have hope.
+If Jesus didn’t give up on Peter, I have hope.
 I repeatedly make the same mistakes and feel so hopeless, just as Peter must have felt when he failed Jesus and then had to watch Him die.
 In my guilt I sometimes wonder at what point I will cross the line and Jesus will tell me, “okay, I’m tired of forgiving you for this or for that, you are own your own now.”

+And then I remember Peter and I see how powerfully God used him even after he denied being associated with Jesus.
 I think about Peter and I am amazed by grace.
-And I am strengthened to continue this journey, accepting the forgiveness offered and praying that God will use me for His glory
+And I am strengthened to continue this journey, accepting the forgiveness offered and praying that God will use me for His glory.

 No comments: